RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 ## Setting up Webmention Yourself

+If you want to support Webmention on your own websites, here is how:

 ### Sending Webmentions

-Pick a [Webmention client implementation](https://webmention.net/implementations/#sending).
-You can use the client to send Webmentions to websites that your website links to (if the target website supports Webmention).
+You can use a client to send Webmentions to websites that your website links to (if the target website supports Webmention).
+Pick any [Webmention client implementation](https://webmention.net/implementations/#sending).
 The implementation I use is [webmention4j](https://github.com/FelixRilling/webmention4j) (_Disclaimer: I am the author of it_) which is a Java implementation with both a Webmention client and a server.

 ### Receiving Webmentions

+In order to receive Webmentions, your websites will have to have an endpoint for them.
 There are [several server implementations](https://webmention.net/implementations/#receiving) for Webmention endpoints in all kinds of programming languages.
 Once you've picked an implementation, you will have to set it up to be reachable from the internet with a fitting URL, such as `https://example.com/webmention`.
 To advertise to clients that your website has a Webmention Endpoint, see the steps in ["Find the Location of the Target Website's Webmention Endpoint"](#find-the-target-website’s-webmention-endpoint) (either include an HTML `link` tag or the `Link` header in the HTTP responses of your website).
 Webmention clients will now be able to detect your website's endpoint and can send Webmentions to it.